mbleron/ExcelTable/README.md

 ### Java

-If you want to use the streaming method, some Java classes - packed in a jar file - have to be deployed in the database.
+ExcelTable requires additional Java classes for the following features :

+* Streaming read method for .xlsx/.xlsm files
+* Reading password-protected ODF spreadsheets encrypted using the Blowfish algorithm (ODF 1.0/1.1)

-The jar files to deploy depend on the database version.
+JAR files to deploy depend on the database version :

 * Versions < 11\.2\.0\.4
 Except for version 11\.2\.0\.4 which supports JDK 6, Oracle 11g only supports JDK 5 (Java 1.5).